avibrazil/GoogleAnalytics-ETL/README.md

 When data is ready to be written, INSERTS will be done efficiently by Panda's `to_sql` method using a SQLAlchemy connection.
 If target table doesn't exist, it will be created by `to_sql` with column types with optimal types.

 Indexes to speed up queries will not be created.
-Create them manually when you already have data in the table.
+Create them manually when you already have data in the table, specially on the dimension/column that has `'synccursor': True`.

 Set correct database access permissions.
 We'll need SQL grants for `INSERT`, `SELECT`, `DROP TABLE` (if `incremental` is `False` or `restart` is `True`) and `CREATE TABLE` (on first run or if `restart` is `True`).